ga-curriculum/flexbox/flexbox-properties/README.md

 Small changes, but note that we have a slightly bigger sandbox to play in now.

 ## `justify-content`

-Now, let's dive into one of the most commonly used alignment properties in Flexbox - `justify-content`.
+Now, let's dive into one of the most commonly used alignment properties in flexbox - `justify-content`.
 We'll apply it to the `flex-parent` class to see how it affects the layout of our elements.

 ```css
 .flex-parent {